gcarbo01/devsecops-roadmap/README.md

 Diagrams as code.
 Productivity.
 Governance.
 <br><br>
 Comments:<br>
 It is a library that allows the creation of UML diagrams using a scripted language.
 PlantUML uses a graphic rendering engine Graphviz.
-There has to be implemented a bridge program that interprets the source an translate it to the graphical scripting language.
+There has to be implemented a bridge program that interprets the source and translates it to the graphical scripting language.
 The idea is to hook this tool into the CI-CD pipeline so that each deployment's basic diagrams and documentation are self-generated.
 <br><br>
 Resources:<br>
 PlantUML  <br>